bryanhanson/FOSS4Spectroscopy/README.md

 This repo drives the creation of the [FOSS for Spectroscopy](https://bryanhanson.github.io/FOSS4Spectroscopy/) page.

-If you have information to add to the table, and are not familiar with `R`, you may e-mail the relevant information to [me](mailto:hanson@depauw.edu).
+If you have information to add to the table, or corrections, and are not familiar with `R`, [file an issue](https://github.com/bryanhanson/FOSS4Spectroscopy/issues) and we'll update the site.

-If you wish to contribute to improving the appearance or performance of the table, you know the drill.
-The file `FOSS4Spectroscopy.Rmd` documents how to add new information to the table.
+If you wish to contribute to improving the appearance or performance of the table, please file a pull request.
+The file `FOSS4Spec.xlsx` contains the raw data -- if you have additions or corrections you can fix them here. `FOSS4Spectrscopy.Rmd` contains the code to process the input and check the links, if you'd like to improve or enhance the automation/display.

+Currently the site is updated automatically by TRAVIS-CI upon each push.
+However, it will be made into a CRON process at a later date.
+Items in the `/docs` folder are deployed to the Git pages site where the general public views the page.